dfinity-side-projects/dhc/README.md

 DHC is a Haskell compiler that produces WebAssembly.

 It accepts only a tiny subset of the language.
-There is almost no syntax sugar.

-Lambdas compile incorrectly.
-They should be manually lifted instead.

-There is no support for the `S` (strings), `Call` and `Qual` language features declared in `DHC.hs`, which are used by other Dfinity projects.

 ## Live demo